 - Policies (e.g., policy in a student handbook about freedom of expression, required language for faculty job ads)

 - Full Courses and Model Syllabi (e.g., SOC 396: Free Speech, Viewpoint Diversity, and Higher Education)

 - Course Content (e.g., module or unit about academic freedom, book discussion guide)

 - Surveys and Metrics (e.g., the Campus Expression Survey)

 Submissions will be considered on a rolling basis and will be evaluating by the HxA team using these criteria.
 All accepted submissions will credit the author when posted to the Tools Library.

-Any questions about submissions and requests for the submissions forms, should be directed to Daniel at firstname.lastname@example.org
+Any questions about submissions and requests for the submissions forms, should be directed to Kyle at firstname.lastname@example.org